vkbo/novelWriter/README.md

 These are optional, but recommended:

 * `python3-enchant` for better spell checking
-* `python3-latexcodec` for escaping unicode characters in LaTeX export
-* `python3-pypandoc` for additional exports to Word, Open Office, eBooks, etc.

 Alternatively, the packages can be installed with `pip` by running
 ```